Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.1.md

 #### 11.7.6 The Complete Memory Hierarchy

-Titans makes explicit what our framework implies—a three-tier memory hierarchy for effective language modeling:
+Titans makes explicit what our framework implies: a three-tier memory hierarchy for effective language modeling:

 ```
 ┌─────────────────────────────────────────────────────────────────────────┐